 Video Tutorial for a Junk Journal

-If you prefer to watch the steps then enjoy this video tutorial from my YouTube channel.
+If you prefer to watch the steps then enjoy this video tutorial, also available from my YouTube channel.

 So now what?